North America·Canada·Updated April 29, 2026

 What scams target tourists in Winnipeg?

-The most frequently reported tourist scams in Winnipeg are Festival Accommodation Overcharging, Rideshare Impersonation at Airport, Online Ticket Fraud for NHL Games and Concerts.
+The most frequently reported tourist scams in Winnipeg are Festival Accommodation Overcharging, Rideshare Impersonation at Airport, Online Ticket Fraud for Jets Games and Concerts.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Las Vegas and Miami.
+Similar patterns are also documented in New York and Tijuana.

 Are taxis safe in Winnipeg?